bmike78/ansible-altostratus/docs/source/applications.rst

 - Custom roles are stored in roles/apps/
 - Ansible Galaxy roles are stored in roles/galaxy/.
-- This location is defined in ansible.cfg
+- The location of Ansible Galaxy roles are defined in ansible.cfg
 ::

   server1:/etc/ansible/ansible-altostratus/roles/apps